Updated August 11, 2023

 Thus, the Range = 60-2 = 58

-- In this above example, the Range is 58 in the given dataset which defines the span of the dataset.
-It gave you the visual indication of the range as we are looking for the highest and smallest point.
+- In this above example, the Range is 58 in the given dataset, which defines the span of the dataset.
+It gave you a visual indication of the range as we are looking for the highest and smallest point.

 - If the dataset is large, it gives you the widespread of the result.

-- If the dataset is small, it gives you the closely centered result.
+- If the dataset is small, it gives you a closely centered result.